Fairooz14/Project_Sudoku/README.md

 ![carbon (1)](https://github.com/Fairooz14/Project_Sudoku/assets/102751153/dbd96341-17b1-4584-87d3-9f51944ce486)

 # Limitations
 There are some limitations to this project.
-As it is only One Sudoku game, it has some instructed limitations.

 - The Filled numbers of the game can be changed.
 If it changes by the player then the solution will not generate correctly and it shows Wrong!
   ![Wong](https://github.com/Fairooz14/Project_Sudoku/assets/102751153/17f0afa4-2dc4-4a48-ba73-3753b6843bc5)